9 Reasons Why you Need a Nifty Fifty Lens (+ Budget 50mm Recommendations)

 That changed completely when I bought the cheapest nifty fifty lens on the market, suddenly making me realise how much fun could be had with a tiny lens that features a surprisingly large maximum aperture.

 Very quickly, I fell in love with the form factor and the glorious bokeh, not to mention its versatility.

-If you don’t own a nifty fifty, there’s little reason not to add one to your arsenal, especially if you’re new to photography.
+If you don’t own a nifty fifty lens, there’s little reason not to add one to your camera bag, especially if you’re new to photography.